 Unlike in regular shoes where it is crucial what cut of sneaker one has to use, in terms of casual sneakers, style is a more prominent factor.
 Nonetheless, each sneaker profile has its advantage and disadvantage.

-- High-Top Casual Sneakers are described as shoes where the collar extends over the ankles.
-Though initially intended as a basketball shoe, the first high-top silhouette produced was the Converse All Star, which currently is a lifestyle shoe.
+High-Top Casual Sneakers are described as shoes where the collar extends over the ankles.
+Though initially intended as a basketball shoe, the first high-top shoe produced was the Converse All Star, which currently is a lifestyle shoe.

 Celebrity collaborations with sneakers have long been apparent.
 However, because it wasn't the choice of footwear by the masses and was only linked to athletes, it took time to create such partnerships.
 The first documented partnership was in 1934 with Chuck Taylor and Converse.
 It was quickly followed by Jack Purcell the year after.
 Chuck Taylor desired to be hands-on in conceptualizing the soles of the All-Stars.
 However, celebrity collaborations were too advanced for its time that celebrity-endorsed casual sneakers only followed during the 70s with Kareem Abdul-Jabbar, Stan Smith, Walt Frazier, and Arthur Ashe.